soluchi07/portfolio-website/README.md

    ```
 2. Deploy the `out` or `build` folder to the `gh-pages` branch (or configure your build output as the GitHub Pages source).

----

-## License

-Specify your license here (e.g., MIT, Apache-2.0) or indicate that all rights are reserved.

----

-## Acknowledgments

-* Thanks to open-source templates and design systems for inspiration
-* (Optional) Any libraries or tutorials you used